 LED Color State Description

-Power Blue On Data Mover enclosure is powered up, operating normally
+Power Blue On Data Mover enclosure is powered up and all the components in the enclosure are operating properly

 Off Data Mover enclosure is powered down.

 Fault Amber On A replaceable component failed within the enclosure.
-Note: When the enclosure fault LED is amber, look for the replaceable component within the enclosure that is causing the fault.
-Refer to the other status LED definitions in this section to determine which replaceable component failed.

-Off Data Mover Enclosure operating normally.
+Off Data Mover enclosure operating normally.